Tax Reform Solutions for Commercial Building Owners

 Because cost segregation is the process of re-classifying components of your commercial building in a way that allows much of those assets to be depreciated on a 5-, 7-, or 15-year schedule as opposed to the more-traditional 39-year schedule, it allows your current, taxable income to be greatly reduced.
 In fact, it’s so effective that it could propel your annual cash flow to increased anywhere from $30-$100K for every $1M of building costs.

 New business repair and maintenance regulations are some of the biggest tax changes in many years.
 They need attention that cannot be overlooked.
 U.S. tax code shows that cost segregation studies are on the rise since the issuance of these regulations.
 Why?
 Well, compliance to these regulations is not optional – it must be adhered.
 Cost segregation studies are known as the “certain method” to getting calculations right and maximizing the associated tax benefit.

-Prior to an audit, your existing depreciation schedule needs to be wiped clean.
+Prior to an audit, your existing depreciation schedule needs to be “scrubbed” or reviewed.
 Any and all items that do not meet the new level of capitalization must be expensed.
 As you move forward, it is important to know that, with the new criteria, there are several “safe harbors” that assist in expensing expenditures that would normally be capitalized.
 You and your advisor can use these safe harbors to strategize when and how changes should be made.

 Renovating Your Commercial Property

 Have you renovated or conducted maintenance to your commercial property over the past year?
 If so, you may be able to expense the work!
 Under what is known as the De Minimus safe harbor limit, businesses (as of 2016) can expense any expenditure under $2,500.
 Even more, if the expenditures in question are deemed to be repair and maintenance – as opposed to betterment – they can be expensed.